Wavesonics/GodotClientServer/README.md

 You probably see where this is going now.

-We can have two different features: "client" and "server"
+We can have two different export templates, and each has it's own custom feature: `client` for one, and `server` for the other.

 Our `Main Scene` will be a simple `Entry` scene that detects which feature is present, and then launches into a different Scene accordingly.

-The Client will launch into a main menu, and the Server will launch into a Lobby scene, where it will open a port and begin listening for clients.
+The Client will launch into a Main Menu, and the Server will launch into a Lobby scene, where it will open a port and begin listening for clients.

 # Project Structure